 - Get along with other students (MacKay, 2009)

-- Help your children limit sugar by offering water most often, limiting drinks high in sugar such as pop and fruit drinks and offering only small portions (1/2 cup) of 100 per cent fruit juice for children and up to one cup per day for teens and adults.
+- Help your children limit sugar by offering water most often, limiting sugary drinks and offering only 1/2 cup per day of 100 per cent fruit juice for children and up to one cup per day for teens and adults.
 Learn more.

-- Keep healthy snack foods on hand to make healthy snacking easy for your kids and family.
-For example, cut-up vegetables, whole fruit, cheese or cheese sticks, whole grain crackers (that are low in salt), hummus, whole grain pita or chapatti.
-For other lower sodium snack ideas, click here.
+- Keep healthy snack foods on hand to make healthy snacking easy.
+For example, cut-up vegetables, whole fruit, cheese, whole grain crackers, hummus, whole grain pita or chapatti.

 - Cook together and eat together with your child.
-This will help develop food skills and provide fun opportunities for you to spend time with each other.
+This will help develop food skills and provide fun opportunities for you to spend time together.

-- Encourage your school to support healthy eating by implementing the Guidelines for Food and Beverage Sales in BC Schools, registering with the BC School Fruit and Vegetable Nutritional Program, or help your school set up a school food garden, salad bar or farm to school program.
+- Encourage your school to support healthy eating by implementing the Guidelines for Food and Beverage Sales in BC Schools, registering with the BC School Fruit and Vegetable Nutritional Program or Action Schools!
+BC, or help your school set up a school food garden, salad bar or Farm to School program.

-- Take advantage of DASH BC's Healthy Fundraising for Schools guide, to support healthy fundraising activities that meet the Guidelines for Food and Beverage Sales in B.C.
-Schools.
+- Take advantage of the Healthy Fundraising for Schools guide to support fundraising activities that meet the Guidelines for Food and Beverage Sales in BC Schools.